cloudprober/cloudprober/docs/content/docs/about/index.md

 using it, and users started asking for more features.
 However, the real shift to features happened after we open-sourced Cloudprober in 2017.

-We added multitude of other features over time.
-A few big additions were first class Kubernetes support, PostgreSQL and Cloudwatch surfacers, OAuth support, validators.
-We used the same code base for the internal and the open-source version, which created a good ecosystem in a way -- we had a large deployment internally which provided a continuous testing platform for the scalability and performance aspect of Cloudprober while it was going through some big changes.
+We added a multitude of features over time.
+A few big additions were: first-class Kubernetes support, PostgreSQL and Cloudwatch surfacers, OAuth support, validators, and probe status UI.
+We used the same code base for the internal and the open-source version, which created a good ecosystem in a way -- we had a large deployment internally which provided a continuous testing platform for Cloudprober, especially for its scalability and performance aspects, while it was going through all the big changes.

 ## Move away from Google Github